eslamabdelmogood/Black-Dragon-studio/README.md

-# Black Dragon Studio

-**An autonomous AI engineering team that turns a product idea into a production-ready Physical AI project.**

-Building Physical AI systems today requires multiple engineering disciplines working sequentially — requirements → architecture → code → simulation → tests → deployment.
-Black Dragon Studio compresses that pipeline: describe the system you need to monitor in plain English, review the structured specification it produces, approve it, and get back a validated, tested, simulated, documented, runnable project you can download as a ZIP.
+@@ -10,77 +10,129 @@ specification it produces, approve it, and get back a validated, tested, simulated, documented, runnable project you can download as a ZIP.

 This repository is the merge of two prior projects into one buildable